LiveHelperChat/doc/docs/offline-online-automation.md

 ![](/img/operator-status.jpg)

-You can also force this tracking by navigating to chat configuration section and activating.
+You can also force this tracking by navigating to

+> System configuration -> Live help configuration -> Chat configuration -> Misc

-> Track all logged operators activity and ignore their individual settings.
+and activating `Track all logged operators activity and ignore their individual settings.`

+You can change there also default activity timeout value

+`How long operator should go offline automatically because of inactivity.
+Value in minutes`

 * Install chrome extension, it has support for detecting computer iddle/active states.
 * Use desktop application